MIPI

 • ! audioresample: Resamples the audio, adjusting the audio sample rate to match the requirements of subsequent elements.

 • ! autoaudiosink: Automatically selects an appropriate audio output component to play audio content.
-Depending on the system environment, it will choose the most suitable audio output device, such as ALSA, PulseAudio, or other available audio backends.
+Depending on the system environment, it selects the most suitable audio output device, such as ALSA, PulseAudio, or other available audio backends.

-The following is the audio playback effect diagram:
+The following is the audio playback interface diagram:

 Image 3